sdsu-its/scripts/README.md

 (which are described below) do most of the heavy lifting on [Morden](http://morden.sdsu.edu) our small-scale production server.

+#### `cal_to_sheets.js`
+Google Sheets Script that fetches calendar events form a list of Google CalendarIDs and populates them in to the currently selected Google Sheet.

 #### `db-maint.sh`
 Maintains MySQL by Backing up all databases and analyzing, checking and optimizing